Foreign Asset Reporting

 To keep it confusing, it is important to note that even though individually owned foreign real estate is not reportable, it does become reportable if it is owned in a foreign entity, such as a foreign corporation or (commonly) a Soiceidad Anonima, Hong Kong Ltd., or Australian PVT Ltd.

-Determining the Value of the Asset
+Determining the Value of the Asset for Reporting

 For most international reporting forms, the Internal Revenue Service is usually most interested in the maximum value of the asset during the U.S. tax year; this can become difficult to obtain.